huderlem/porymap/docsrc/manual/introduction.rst

 Getting Started
 ---------------

 Before using Porymap, you must have your decompilation project setup.
-Porymap currently supports `pokeemerald <https://github.com/pret/pokeemerald>`_ and `pokeruby <https://github.com/pret/pokeruby>`_.
+Porymap supports the `pokeemerald <https://github.com/pret/pokeemerald>`_, `pokeruby <https://github.com/pret/pokeruby>`_, and `pokefirered <https://github.com/pret/pokefirered>`_ decompilation projects.
 See their respective ``INSTALL.md`` files to get setup, and make sure you can successfully compile the ROM.

 When launching Porymap for the first time, you will be greeted with the following empty window: